disruptiveplanets/AIME/code/density/readme.md

 Logged in today and everything was finished.
 I ran all the displays.

 All the algorithms executed accurately except for surface, which has some slight issues.
 The ensemble method repeated seeds across threads, so I have fixed that bug and fixed it.

+## Jan 29

+I pulled the ensembles and ran the displays.
+Everything looks good